DylanMeeus/springboot_jwt_blog/_posts/2016-02-18-ionic-2-authentication-how-to-secure-your-mobile-app-with-jwt.markdown

 To get started, let's first install Ionic and create a new project.
 Ionic 2 is installed with the `@beta` tag.

+> **Note:** Ionic 2 is under development and has recently gone through changes.
+Please make sure you have the latest version of the Ionic CLI installed.

 ```bash
 # Install Ionic globally
 npm install -g ionic@beta